SciML/DiffEqDocs.jl/docs/src/index.md

-The well-optimized DifferentialEquations solvers benchmark as some of the fastest implementations, using classic algorithms and ones from recent research which routinely outperform the "standard" C/Fortran methods, and include algorithms optimized for high-precision and HPC applications.
+The well-optimized DifferentialEquations solvers benchmark as some of the fastest implementations, using classic algorithms and ones from recent research which routinely outperform the “standard” C/Fortran methods, and include algorithms optimized for high-precision and HPC applications.
 At the same time, it wraps the classic C/Fortran methods, making it easy to switch over to them whenever necessary.
 Solving differential equations with different methods from